robenkleene/design-references/blender/tutorials/blender-glass-sphere.md

 On the `Shading` tab, with the `Icosphere` selected:

 1. Add an `Input > Light Path`, add two `Converter > Math` nodes.
-2. Connect the output of `Light Path: Is Shadow Ray` to the first `Add: Value` and output of `Light Path: Is Diffuse Ray` to the second `Add: Value`.
-Connect the `Add: Value` output to the bottom `Add: Value` input.
+2. Connect the output of `Light Path: Is Shadow Ray` and `Light Path: Is Diffuse Ray` to the first and second inputs for one of the `Add: Value`.
+Connect the output of that `Add: Value` to the second input of the other `Add: Value`.
 Connect the `Light Path: Is Glossy Ray` output to the top `Add: Value` input.
 3. Add a `Shader > Glossy BSDF`, a `Shader > Transparent BSDF`, and a `Shader > Mix Shader`.
 Connect the `Glossy BSDF: BSDF` to the top `Mix Shader: `Shader` input, and the `Transparent BSDF: BSDF` to the bottom `Mix Shader: `Shader` input.
 4. Add an `Input > Fresnel`, connect the `Fresnel: Fac` output to the `Mix Shadow: Fac` input, and set `IOR: 40`.
 5. Add a `Shader > Mix Shader` and connect the first `Mix Shader: Shader` output to the top new `Mix Shader: Shader` input.
 Connect the `Transparent BSDF: BSDF` output to the bottom new `Mix Shader: Shader` input.
 Connect the second `Add: Value` output to the new `Mix Shader: Fac` input.